 A hospital providing health care services for a fee.

 Economic activities that would not otherwise qualify may nonetheless fall under the trading exemption, if they are ancillary to pursuing the charity's primary purpose.
 Examples include a theatre selling food and drink to its patrons, or a hospital selling papers, flowers and toiletries to patients and visitors.
-The Revenue Commissioners operate on a case by case basis in these circumstances.
+The Revenue Commissioners operate on a case-by-case basis in these circumstances.

-(b) The work in connection with the trade must be carried on mainly by beneficiaries of the charity.
-[Taxes Consolidation Act 1997, section 208(2)(b)(ii)]
+(b) The work in connection with the trade must be carried on mainly by beneficiaries of the charity (Taxes Consolidation Act 1997, section 208(2)(b)(ii)).

 Many charities engage in activities where the charity's beneficiaries carry out work.
 The work usually has an educational or remedial purpose and thus often falls in the preceding category.
 However, even if the work does not advance the charity's primary purpose, it can still qualify for exemption from tax.
 In order to obtain this form of exemption, the organization must prove that the greater part of its trade is undertaken by the beneficiaries, particularly where non-beneficiaries (such as employees or volunteers) also participate.
+With regard to commercial activities generally, a charity must apply to the Revenue Commissioners for specific exemption and Revenue considers each application on a case-by-case basis.

 E. Political Activities